stfc/PSyclone/doc/dynamo0p3.rst

        arg_type(GH_OPERATOR, GH_READ, W1, W2H)                         &
        /)

+In some cases a Kernel may be written so that it works for fields and/or operators from any type of w2 space i.e. one of ``w2``, ``w2h`` or ``w2v``.
+In this case the metadata should be specified as being ``any_w2``.

+..
+Warning:: in the current implementation it is assumed that all
+             fields and/or operators specifying ``any_w2`` within a kernel will use the **same** function space.
+It is up to the user to ensure this is the case as otherwise invalid code would be generated.

-It may be that a Kernel is written such that a field and/or operators may be on any function space.
+It may be that a Kernel is written such that a field and/or operators may be on **any** function space.
 In this case the metadata should be specified as being one of ``any_space_1``, ``any_space_2``, ..., ``any_space_9``.
 The reason for having different names is that a Kernel might be written to allow 2 or more arguments to be able to support any